THE SOUND OF COPENHAGEN

 Noise, Voices and Silence

-Entrance to the special exhibition is included in the general Copenhagen Museum entrance fee.
+Admission to the exhibition is included in the ticket to the Museum of Copenhagen.

 From overcrowded walled city to modern metropolis